Tony Dungy: Books

-"It's not something I ever really thought of doing.
-I've had several people ask me about it for a number of years.
-Several people asked about it after winning (the Super Bowl).
-I was hoping, really, not to do it...
-I think it becomes kind of what happens.
-You win a Super Bowl, you have a big achievement, and you write a book.
-And I didn't want to be one of those guys, but a lot of people thought that it was the right time – and it did turn out to be that.
-I think people were looking for something positive to read, and we had a lot of negative in the sports world.
-I think it just came out at the right time.
-Maybe the Lord's timing was good."

 Dungy said he had actually gotten "more satisfaction" from the success of Quiet Strength than the Super Bowl win.
 That is because, he said, "I’ve gotten so many calls and letters from people saying they really got something out of it, something that helped them."
 On January 10, 2008, Quiet Strength reached 1 million copies in print.
 Quiet Strength was on the New York Times Best Seller List for 32 weeks, including 27 in the top 10 for hardcover nonfiction.

 Dungy also published a 96-page paperback called Quiet Strength: Men's Bible Study on July 18, 2007.
 Dungy challenged men to answer six questions: What's my game plan?
 What's my strength?
 What's success?
 Where's my security?
 What's my significance?
 And, what's my legacy?
 The book is aimed specifically at men, including those who may not otherwise be interested in spiritual matters.